ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-01-29-SAT-scores.md

 sat_df['Math'] = sat_df['Math'].astype(int)
 ```

-Next, we create three different dictionaries with 'State' as the key.
+Now we create three distinct dictionaries each with 'State' as the key.
 The values of each dictionary are 'Rate', 'Verbal' and 'Math'.
-These dictionaries are created for any future exploratory data analysis we may want to perform.
+We create these dictionaries to make it easy to perform further exploratory analysis in the future, if needed.

 ```python